Haivision/srt/docs/handshake.md

 2. **Retransmission** flag (1 bit).
 Controlled by `SRT_OPT_REXMITFLG`, this flag is 0 when a packet is sent the first time, and 1 when it is retransmitted (i.e. requested in a loss report).
-When the incoming packet is belated (one with a sequence number older than the newest received so far), this flag allows the Receiver to distinguish between a retransmitted packet and reordered packet.
+When the incoming packet is late (one with a sequence number older than the newest received so far), this flag allows the Receiver to distinguish between a retransmitted packet and a reordered packet.
-This is used by the "reorder tolerance" feature described in the API documentation under "SRTO_LOSSMAXTTL").
+This is used by the "reorder tolerance" feature described in the API documentation under `SRTO_LOSSMAXTTL` socket option.

 As of version 1.2.0 both these fields are in use, and therefore both these flags must always be set.
 In theory, there might still exist some SRT versions